 Side Effects of Zinc

 If you do your research on quality brands (Twinlab, Solgar, Rainbow Light, Metagenics, Thorne, Pure Encapsulations, and Eidon are expert-approved) and keep your daily dose to the recommendation of up to eight or nine mg daily, 11mg if pregnant, and 12 mg if lactating—although as much as 40 mg is the TUL—supplements can also be an option if you're looking to take zinc for skin.

 "These daily recommendations of zinc are very small, as our bodies don't require the mineral in large quantities.
 So again, eating a diet that includes foods high in zinc should be enough to prevent deficiency.
-It should be noted taking extra zinc is not likely to improve your skin, but not getting enough can definitely cause problems like acne, eczema, and dermatitis," Frank confirms.
+It should be noted taking extra zinc is not likely to improve your skin, but not getting enough can definitely cause problems like acne, eczema, and dermatitis," says Frank.

 "If a person gets too much zinc, they may develop symptoms such as nausea, vomiting, stomach cramps, and headaches.
 Too much zinc can also lead to low copper levels and a weakened immune response.
 Therefore, it is extremely important to be careful when taking supplements, as too much can cause serious problems.
-A person should not exceed 40 mg of zinc daily," Frank warns.
+A person should not exceed 40 mg of zinc daily," she warns.
 So again, it's always best to talk with your physician, and then begin with a lower dose and work your way up depending on your body's reaction.